 The ceramic pots add warmth amid imposing scale outside the lived-in kitchen adjoining the south-facing roof terrace.
-Blue fescue and Pencil grasses are displayed in a balanced composition, where low tufts accentuate the height of their terra cotta vessels.
+Blue fescue and Pencil grasses are displayed in a balanced composition, where low-lying tufts accentuate the great height of their terracotta vessels.
 We planted tall Olive trees, Irises and copious culinary herbs to utilise in the family's cuisine.
 This minimalist layout design ties in cohesively with the Teak deck while soaking up the sun, sheltered from westerly river airstreams.
-The terrace's clear-cut outline, consisting of three pots in two designs, is mirrored on either side of its elevation, defining relaxed, modern symmetry to engage our Dutch clients.
+The rooftop terrace's effortless outline, consisting of three pots in two designs, is mirrored on either side of its elevation, defining relaxed, modern symmetry to engage our Dutch clients.

 the towering bridge

 While three roof terraces form sheltered courtyards, providing internal atrium views, the north-facing balcony at the top of the duplex is positioned opposite Tower Bridge.
 The east view unveils an expansive, Canary Wharf panorama, yet, the angle encapsulating Tower bridge to the west, and its perfect, eye-level height, extends a remarkable, up-close vista.
 This thriving river setting amid a towering bridge and its dynamic city backdrop instils a captivating sense of place – defining Butlers Wharf's waterfront quintessence.